A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: Numerical Illustration

+In this section, we study how different hyper-parameters affect the performance of different policies under a \textit{fixed} environment.
+To be specific, we will fix an environment, and for each policy we consider, we adjust the hyper-parameters to see how sensitive the policy is with respect to tail risk.

-In this section, we provide a brief account of numerical experiments results to illustrate our theoretical findings.
-We first consider a two armed-bandit problem with $\theta = (0.2, 0.8), \sigma=1, T = 500$ and Gaussian noise.
+We first consider a $2$-armed bandit problem with $\theta = (0.2, 0.8)$, $\sigma=1$, $T = 500$ and Gaussian noise.
 We test five confidence bound type policies: $\SE$ and $\UCB$ with the classical bonus design described in \eqref{rad:standard}, $\SE\_\text{new}$ and $\UCB\_\text{new}$ with the proposed new bonus design in \eqref{rad:new}, and $\UCB\_\text{any}$ with the bonus design $\rad_t(n)$ in Theorem \ref{thm:any-time}.
 We let $\kappa\triangleq \sigma\sqrt{\eta}$.
 The tuning parameter $\kappa$ has 4 choices: $\kappa\in\{0.1, 0.2, 0.4, 0.8\}$.
 We also consider the $\ThS$ policy assuming the mean reward of each arm $i$ following the prior $\mathcal N(0, 1)$ and the sample from each arm $i$ following $\mathcal N(\theta_i, \kappa^2)$.
 That said, we evaluate $\ThS$ under mis-specified risk parameters.
 For each policy and $\kappa$, we run $5000$ simulation paths and for each path we collect the cumulative reward.
 We provide the empirical mean for the cumulative reward in Table \ref{table:mean-2}.
 We also plot the empirical distribution (histogram) for a policy's cumulative reward in Figure \ref{fig:reward-distribution-2}.